 - 2 bay leaves

-- 4 cups seafood stock or chicken stock if you can't find seafood stock
+- 4 cups seafood stock or chicken stock, in addition to homemade shrimp stock

 - 2 tablespoons cornstarch